 When a pianist saw this instrument about to be turned into firewood, he decided to rescue it and take it to the sea to create this beautiful video.

 The soundtrack to Disney’s Moana has soared to popularity since its release in November last year.
 It was composed by the Samoan musician Opetaia Foa’i, Mark Mancina (who worked on The Lion King) and Hamilton composer Lin-Manuel Miranda.

-The film’s sea setting also happened to be the perfect place for Adam Herd to take this piano, to play ‘How Far I’ll Go’ – which is sung by Auli'i Cravalho on the soundtrack.
+The film’s sea setting also happened to be the perfect place for Adam Herd to take this piano, to play the title track ‘How Far I’ll Go’.

-Find the sheet music for this arrangement on Adam’s website.
+Nicely done, Adam.
+Find the sheet music on his website.